CodeYourFuture/curriculum/org-cyf/content/guides/deployment-supabase/_index.md

 3. The database name.
 This will be `postgres`.
 4. Your password.
 This is what you have entered when creating the database.

-Now you have all the login details to connect to your database server from the command line:
+Now connect to your database server from the command line like this:

 ```bash
 psql -h server_from_above -U username_from_above database_name_from_above